sagar282004/Battery-Management-System-to-Estimate-the-SOC-and-SOH--of-an-EV-Cell/README.md

-Battery State of Charge (SoC) Estimation Using Machine Learning
+Battery State of Charge (SoC) & State of Health (SoH) Estimation Using Machine Learning

 Project Overview

-This project implements battery State of Charge (SoC) estimation using advanced machine learning techniques.
-The aim is to develop robust predictive models that estimate the SoC of lithium-ion battery cells based on available electrical measurements like voltage, current, and temperature, along with extracted electrochemical impedance spectroscopy (EIS) features when applicable.

-You will find a complete pipeline from data loading, feature engineering, model training, validation, and visualization.
-The project covers datasets from publicly available benchmark sources such as the NASA Battery Dataset and the Mendeley Battery Dataset, along with custom experimental fresh and aged cell data.
+This project develops a data-driven pipeline to estimate the State of Charge (SoC) and State of Health (SoH) of lithium-ion batteries.
+It combines experimental datasets—including fresh and aged cells, NASA’s public data, and Mendeley’s EIS dataset—with advanced feature engineering and machine learning models for accurate prediction of battery health metrics.

+The pipeline leverages voltage, current, temperature, internal resistance, and the Open Circuit Voltage (OCV) vs. SoC curve to enhance prediction robustness.

-Key Features:
+Key Features

- 1. Efficient data loading and preprocessing for multiple battery datasets (NASA, Mendeley, custom experimental data).

- 2. Robust feature engineering including voltage, current, temperature, and electrochemical impedance features.

- 3. Machine learning modeling using proven regressors like Random Forest and Gradient Boosting for SoC estimation.

- 4. Model evaluation and visualization with cross-validation metrics and actual vs predicted SoC plots.

- 5. Modular and extensible pipeline for easy adaptation to new datasets or extension to SoH estimation.

-Results:

-* Achieved competitive SoC estimation errors (CV RMSE ~0.02-0.03), demonstrating strong model performance.

-* Gradient Boosting Regressor consistently outperformed Random Forest and Linear Regression in cross-validation tests.

-* Visualizations and residual analyses help fine-tune models further.
+* Multi-Dataset Integration: Processes diverse battery datasets for comprehensive analysis.

+* Advanced Feature Engineering: Includes derivatives, power calculations, internal resistance smoothing, and OCV-based SoC initialization.

+* Machine Learning Models: Implements Random Forest, Gradient Boosting, Linear Regression, and Decision Trees, with Random Forest showing top performance for SOH.

+* Data Exploration & Visualization: Extensive plots including time-series, scatter, distribution, residuals, and feature importance.

+* Modular and Reproducible: Clear step-by-step code for easy reproduction and extension.

+Usage
+* Clone the repo and install dependencies.

+* Prepare dataset directories and update paths.

+* Run notebooks or scripts for SoC/SOH estimation.

+* Analyze visualizations and model performance metrics.